-In the case where a skier has been disqualified or has scratched, a one-minute delay shall be granted to the next skier in the starting order. if he was not on the starting dock at the time of disqualification.
+In the case where a skier has been disqualified or has scratched, a one-minute delay shall be granted to the next skier in the starting order.
 If more than one skier has been disqualified or has scratched, the time allotted to the next skier shall be one minute for each skier disqualified or scratched.